TolikPylypchuk/Cineaste/docs/03-02-series-form.md

 - Not watched, if you haven't started watching the season
 - Watching, if you are currently watching it, or waiting for new episodes
-- Watched, if you finished watching the full season
+- Watched, if you have finished watching the full season
 - Hiatus, if the season is on a hiatus, or you decided to take a break from watching it
 - Stopped watching, if you lost interest in the series, haven't finished the season, and don't plan to finish it